rowangayleschaefer/project_NLP_classification_model/README.md

 ### Description

+4/25/2022: Note.
+Updated readme so I can submit a commit by 4/25

 In week four we've learned about a few different classifiers.
 In week five we'll learn about webscraping, APIs, and Natural Language Processing (NLP).
 This project will put those skills to the test.

 For project 3, your goal is two-fold: